Following are descriptions of options available on the Neural Network Classification dialogs.

 Select these options to show an assessment of the performance of the algorithm in classifying the training data.
-The report is displayed according to your specifications: Detailed, Summary, and Lift Charts.
-Lift Charts are disabled when the number of classes is greater than two.
+The report is displayed according to your specifications - Detailed, Summary, Lift charts and Frequency.
+Lift charts are only available when the Output Variable contains 2 categories.

 Score Validation Data

-These options are enabled when a Validation Set is present.
-Select to show an assessment of the performance of the algorithm in classifying the Validation Set.
-The report is displayed according to your specifications: Detailed, Summary, and Lift Charts.
-Lift Charts are disabled when the number of classes is greater than two.
+These options are enabled when a validation dataset is present.
+Select these options to show an assessment of the performance of the algorithm in classifying the validation data.
+The report is displayed according to your specifications - Detailed, Summary, Lift charts and Frequency.
+Lift charts are only available when the Output Variable contains 2 categories.

 Score Test Data

-These options are enabled when a test set is present.
+These options are enabled when a test dataset is present.
 Select these options to show an assessment of the performance of the algorithm in classifying the test data.
-The report is displayed according to your specifications: Detailed, Summary, and Lift Charts.
-Lift Charts are disabled when the number of classes is greater than two.
+The report is displayed according to your specifications - Detailed, Summary, Lift charts and Frequency.
+Lift charts are only available when the Output Variable contains 2 categories.

 Score New Data